realpython/members/README.md

 1. Active users should be able to view a Github avatar on the navbar
 1. Active users should be able to contact support
 1. Active users should be able to search across all lessons
+1. Active users should be able to hide/show lessons on the sidebar

 **Admin**